shalivan/shalivan.github.io/_posts/PXL/41-01-01-UE_Volumes.md

 ## Volumetric Clouds
+Multiple scattering - light is almost never absorbed within the volume.
+Light that is not absorbed passes through the volume making the scattering effect very complex in the process.

-When you near could be repleaced with vol fog
+- When you near could be repleaced with vol fog

+##### Steps

 [Unreal Docs](https://docs.unrealengine.com/en-US/BuildingWorlds/LightingAndShadows/VolumetricClouds/index.html)

-three-dimensional volume texture that is ray-marched This effect of light is called multiple scattering, and it is what defines the distinct appearance of clouds.
-In a cloud, the droplets that make up the cloud usually lead to an albedo that is close to a value of 1, meaning that light is almost never absorbed within the volume.
-Light that is not absorbed passes through the volume making the scattering effect very complex in the process.
+ - eneble volume plugin

+#### Material
+Volumetric additive - three-dimensional volume texture that is ray-marched

 OCTAVES  (for games 1 )
 by tracing multiple octaves (or steps) of light transmittance in the volume material.
 The Volumetric Advanced Material Output expression enables you to set the number of octaves used along with the amount of multiple scattering contribution, occlusion, and eccentricity that happens.